dutchLuck/ihad/README.md

 hexdump -C
 od -A x -t x1z -v
 ```
-If the full stop at end of a ASCII sentences is important then the -c C option enables the choice of a different
+If the full stop at end of ASCII sentences is important then the -c C option enables the choice of a different
-indicator of non-ASCII bytes, for example underscore could be specified with -c _
+indicator of non-ASCII bytes, for example underscore could be specified with "-c _".
+If a different column separator
+is desirable, instead of the space character then it may be specified with the -S C option.
+For example a pseudo
+comma separated variable (CSV) output may be simulated with "-S ,".
+Note however, that the last line in this case
+will have too many commas, if it is shorter than the normal line length.